 Students are tested at regular intervals, depending on the subject and at the teacher's discretion.
 A teacher may quiz students at any time, whether it is planned or unannounced.
-Students are encouraged to keep a portfolio of all tests for review purposes.
-In case of an absence, it is the student's responsibility to meet with the teacher and schedule a make-up quiz or test.
-The teacher has the absolute discretion to determine whether a student is allowed to make up a quiz or test due to an absence.
+In case of an absence, it is the student's responsibility to meet with the teacher and schedule a make-up quiz or test within the school's established attendance and make-up timeline (number of days absent, equals number of days allotted for makeup testing).
+Should there be a situation where a student is absent and/or requires leave for an extended period of time (greater than 3 consecutive days), the family/student should contact the counseling office in order to obtain alternative accommodations and arrangements to meet the student's current area of need.

 Each year a series of standardized tests are taken by students at AGBU DHS to assist teachers and parents in assessing the progress, strengths, and needs of students in different academic areas.
-Freshmen, sophomores, and juniors take the PSAT/NMSQT.
-Juniors and seniors take the SAT as well as the ACT.
+Freshmen, Sophomores, and Juniors may elect to take the PSAT on campus.
+DHS students in grades 6-10 participate in the NWEA testing sessions three (3) times a year.